amitgoswami1027/capstone-microservicesproject/README.md

 ### Task-08 - Problem connecting to postgress database on AWS from EC2 instance
 1. Check the username/password.
-2. Security Groups while creating RDS -Postgress, allocate default security group which does not have permission for inbound and outbound traffic.
+2. Security Groups while creating RDS -Pos tgress, allocate default security group which does not have permission for inbound and outbound traffic.
 Need to update the same.

 ### Task-09 Installing Dockers on AWS EC2 Linux instance (Docker Installation)